-- 3.343.39 The Licensing Authority may determine that a representation: - - is frivolous or vexatious, - will certainly not influence the Authority's determination of the application or review to wish to alter/revoke/suspend the Licence, - 3.353.40 The Licensing Authority may reject an application for review of a premises licence if they determine the grounds for the review: -

-- do not raise a relevant issue to the principles contained in paragraph 3.3 above; - are frivolous or vexatious; - will certainly not cause the Authority to alter/revoke/suspend the Licence; - are substantially the same as representations made in respect of the application for the premises licence. - 3.363.41 There is no appeal against the Authority's determination of the relevance of a representation or an application for review. - 3.42 Appendix E contains further information on making representations and applying for reviews.
+- 3.33 Responsible Authorities (including the Licensing Authority) and Interested Parties may make representations in respect of applications for the grant or variation of a premise's licences and may apply for review of a premises licence. - 3.34 For the purposes of exercising the Licensing Authority's discretion, the persons authorised to make representations and apply for reviews of a premises licence are: - Members of the Licensing Authority, other than Members of the Licensing Committee, and - the staff of the Council's Licensing Unit. - 3.35 The Licensing Authority may determine that a representation: - is frivolous or vexatious, - will certainly not influence the Authority's determination of the application or review or wish to alter/revoke/suspend the licence. - 3.36 The Licensing Authority may reject an application for review of a premises licence if they determine the grounds for the review: - do not raise a relevant issue to the principles contained in paragraph 2.1 above; - are frivolous or vexatious; - will certainly not cause the Authority to alter/revoke/suspend the licence; - are substantially the same as representations made in respect of the application for the premises licence. - 3.37 There is no appeal against the Authority's determination of the relevance of a representation or an application for review. - 3.38 Appendix E contains further information on making representations and applying for reviews of premise's licences.